The Importance Markov Chain: Conclusion

 \section{Conclusion}

 The Importance Markov Chain is a meta-algorithm, in the sense that the produced Markov chain $\seqq{X_k}{k\in\nsetzero}$ is built upon another one, namely $\seqq{\tilde X_k}{k\in\nsetzero}$.
-This allows the practitioner to change the target of the MCMC kernel used for the sampling: instead of targeting the distribution of interest directly, our algorithm targets another distribution that may have better properties, and then transforms the obtained sample into an output sample following the distribution of interest.
-Possible future developments involve building an adaptative IMC sampler, by allowing the instrumental distribution to evolve with time, or using several instrumental chains simultaneously.
+This allows the practitioner to change the target of the MCMC kernel used for the sampling: instead of targeting the distribution of interest directly, our algorithm targets another distribution that may have better properties, and then transforms - with relatively low cost - the obtained sample into an output sample following the distribution of interest.

+A range of applications obviously includes the different instances of Bayesian sensitivity analysis and robustness, such as a switch of prior distributions in Bayesian robustness \cite{Berger1994, weiss1996}, the inclusion or exclusion of a particular data point for detecting influential observations \cite{jacksonWhiteCarpenter2012}, delayed acceptance MCMC \cite{banterle2019}, safe Bayes modifications of the likelihood \cite{grunwaldVanOmmen2017, Grunwald2023}.
+A practical illustration is found in the statistical analysis of the standard cosmological model \cite{hilbeDeSouza2017}, where accounting for further satellite observation experiments proves very costly in computing the modified likelihoods.